heikoschmidt1187/CarND-Path-Planning-Project/README.md

 ### The code compiles correctly.

 The code compiles successful without any errors.
-With the current compile options, there are Warning for the Spline library that fields are used that have an anonymous namespace.
-While this may be corrected in the future, it doesn't have an impact on the implementation and can be ignored safely
+With the current compile options, there are warnings for the Spline library that fields are used that have an anonymous namespace.
+While this may be corrected in the future, it doesn't have an impact on the implementation and can be ignored safely.

 ### The car is able to drive at least 4.32 miles without incident.